Sharp Pains in the Abdomen When Stretching & Twisting

 Muscle Strain

 A forceful contraction of your abdominal muscles like during sneezing or coughing can result in an abdominal strain.
 Overstretching and a sudden twisting motion may also lead to a torn abdominal muscle.
-A strain may be a partial tear or a complete rupture and the severity of the tear impacts the severity of your pain, which may be sharp at times.
-Additional symptoms include muscle spasms, muscle weakness and point tenderness over the injury.
+A strain may be a partial tear or a complete rupture and the severity of the tear affects the severity of your pain, which may be sharp at times.
+Additional symptoms include muscle spasms, muscle weakness and tenderness over the injury.
 Movement such as stretching and twisting of your torso may further aggravate your symptoms.

 Hernia